What are Boundaries?

 touched.
 It is very important to engage in any form of touch only after

 consent.
-Sometimes people have a few extra boundaries regarding their
+Sometimes people have a few extra boundaries regarding their physical

-physical space and physical being which must be respected.
+space and physical being which must be respected.

 The second kind is emotional boundaries.
 Emotional boundaries are the

 guidelines people set for their emotions, feelings, needs and wants.
-We
+We must

-generally include a need for privacy.
+include a need for privacy.

 Why are Boundaries Important?